 If you need even more features than you can get from the TS501, then the Autel TS508 might fit your needs.
 Autel boasts that this MaiTPMS model offers a complete TPMS programming suite, provided you put the device in the right mode.

-The TS508 has two different mode for different situations.
-Its Quick mode offers only basic TPMS functions, making it perfect for ordinary owners and entry-level DIYers.
-It lets you active and reprogram sensors.
+The TS508 has two different modes for different situations.
+Its Quick mode offers only essential TPMS functions, making it perfect for ordinary owners and entry-level DIYers.
+It lets you activate and reprogram sensors.

-Professionals and enthusiasts may find Advance mode to be more helpful.
-It opens up evert TPMS function to you, making it a great device if you need it all.
+Professionals and enthusiasts may find an Advance mode to be more helpful.
+It opens up every TPMS function to you, making it a great device if you need it all.
 You can clone sensors and scan for faulty components.
-Both let you skipped the ECU relearning phase by letting the ECU see the new sensors as your old ones.
+Both let you skipped the ECU relearning phase by allowing the ECU to see the new sensors as your old ones.

-Beyond the device itself, if you get the TS508K kit version, you get 8 programmable sensors right in the box, ensuring that you always have compatible sensors to use with your vehicle.
+Beyond the device itself, if you get the TS508K kit version, you get eight programmable sensors right in the box, ensuring that you always have compatible sensors to use with your vehicle.
 This is because Autel TPMS tools will only work with Autel sensors.
-Fortunately, the included sensors and device will work with any vehicle on the market.
+Fortunately, the included sensors and devices will work with any car on the market.